1vye/Ahox-Core/README.md

 # Ahox's Core

-This is the code that powered the core Spigot services of Minerift.
-It includes the database models used by all parts of the network, interfaces used by games and hubs and utility classes.
+This is the code that powered the core Spigot services of the Minecraft network called MineRift.
+It includes the database models used by all parts of the network, interfaces used by games and hubs, and utility classes.

 ## Requirements

-To build Ahox's Core, the following will need to be installed and available from your shell:
+To build this core, the following will need to be installed and available from your shell:

 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) version 131 or later (older versions _might_ work)
 * [Git](https://git-scm.com/)